nightdream

 Watch the clouds swell, cows drift across the yellow hillside

-Watch the inky hawks circle and circle over blades of grass waving and fluttering in the field
+Watch the inky hawks circle and circle over blades of grass waving in the field

 Watch the squirrel flick its tail, clasping tiny fingers around a newfound acorn